guntrip/flue/readme.md

 ### Control via a browser

-If you also run a web server, you can visit `index.php` for an on/off switch and a "manual" mode.
+If you also run a web server, you can visit `index.php` for an on/off switch and a "manual" mode, a "status" output and the option to override the `disable_on` setting.